SeriousGuy888/HATApedia/content/articles/Neville.md

 ---
-title: City of Neville
+title: Kingdom of Neville
-subtitle: City State
+subtitle: Monarchy and City State
 ---

 Neville is a city state to the northeast of spawn.
 It was founded by [[Arvi]].